-As a result of the acquisition of BYV, a liability for deferred income taxes was recognized in the amount of \$0.5 million on the date of acquisition.
-This liability represents the estimate of taxes payable in future periods as a result of the difference between the fair value and tax value of inventories, property, plant and equipment and the identifiable intangible assets recognized on the date of acquisition.
-As of December 31, 2018, approximately \$0.1 million of this total was recognized as a recovery of taxes as a portion of the inventory acquired from BYV has been sold through.
+As a result of the acquisition of Backyard Vineyards, a liability for deferred income taxes has been recognized in the amount of \$0.5 million.
+This liability represents the estimate of taxes to be payable in future periods as a result of the difference between the fair value and tax value of inventories and property plant and equipment on the date of purchase and the identifiable intangible assets recognized on acquisition.
 It is anticipated that the Company will be able to negate the impact of the deferred tax liability through the use of tax loss carry forward balances in its main operating entity (see note 18 to the fiscal 2018 financial statements).

-The Company's debt to equity ratio increased to 1.42:1 as at December 31, 2018 from 1.22:1 as at March 31, 2018, where debt is defined as total liabilities less other current liabilities and equity is defined as shareholders' equity.
-This is a result of the increase in bank debt and assumption of the note payable from the acquisition of BYV during Q1 2019, partially offset by the increase to share capital resulting from the acquisition of BYV and the exercise of stock options.
+The Company's debt to equity ratio decreased slightly to 1.21:1 as at June 30, 2018 from 1.22:1 as at March 31, 2018, where debt is defined as total liabilities less other current liabilities and equity is defined as shareholders' equity.
+This is a result of the increase in bank debt and assumption of the note payable from the acquisition of BYV during Q1 2019, offset by the increase to share capital resulting form the acquisition of BYV and the exercise of stock options.